eeshvardasikcm/dev-video-maker-adk/planner/from-insights-for-good-platform-archive.md

-### Insights for Good Platform - Initial UI Plan (Manual Data Entry and Sequential Display with Image Upload for MVP Submission)
+### From Insights for Good Platform (archive) - Initial UI Plan (Manual Data Entry and Sequential Display with Image Upload for MVP Submission)

 **I. Goal: Achieving MVP and a Runnable Submission by the Deadline**